 Not all on-demand food apps deliver raw ingredients; many simply bring you a meal from a local restaurant.
 This isn’t like ordering directly from your favorite Chinese restaurant, pizzeria, or deli.
 With services like GrubHub and Seamless, the person who brings your food isn’t employed by the restaurant, meaning you can order from many eateries that don’t otherwise offer delivery.
 If you’re in a city with a large enough on-demand delivery service, this can open up a whole new world of takeout options.

 And then there’s plain old grocery delivery, which has stepped up its game considerably from the days when the local grocery store employed a driver with a van.
 There are lots of options here, but some recognizable names are AmazonFresh, and Instacart, both of which offer same-day delivery.
 However, due to the limited locations these services cover, you might just be better off ordering from your local or regional supermarket chain.

 With the rise of on-demand services to facilitate shopping and delivery, buying almost anything is becoming easier than ever.
-Take Curbside, which lets you order from drugstores, department stores, and restaurants, then pick up your order – without getting out of your car.
-It might sound silly, but then again, if you’re with young children, have difficulty walking, or are extremely strapped for time, it might sound amazing.
+You can even order from drugstores, department stores and restaurants, then pick up your order – without getting out of your car.
+This can be helpful for all, but especially helpful if you’re with young children, have difficulty walking, or are extremely strapped for time.